 1. An poster presentation given by the student; 2.
-A short report from the student on his/her experiences.
-3. A transcript for the year from the host university, indicating satisfactory performance.
+A short report from the student on his/her experiences; 3.
+A transcript for the year from the host university.

 Satisfactory overall performance is required across all three tasks for the student to pass the unit.